What is a Concussion? Signs, Symptoms & Steps to Recovery

 - Repeated vomiting or nausea, convulsions or seizures (shaking or twitching)

 - Unusual behavior, such as increased confusion, restlessness, or agitation

 - Loss of consciousness (passed out/knocked out) -- even a brief loss of consciousness should be taken seriously

 - Have had multiple concussions in the past

 Rest and length of recovery time are very important after a concussion because it helps the brain heal.
 You may also need to limit activities while recovering from a concussion.

 Physical activities or activities that involve a lot of concentration, such as studying or working on the computer may cause mild symptoms (such as a headache or tiredness) to come back or get worse.
 Recurring concussions should be reported to your doctor right away for further testing and analysis.

 When your provider says you are well enough, you can return to your normal activities slowly.
 Take it easy and do not resume all of your activities at once.

 Talk with your medical provider about when you should return to your daily activities and how to deal with challenges during your recovery.
-Visit the Center of Disease Control and Prevention website for more information.
+Visit the Centers for Disease Control and Prevention website for more information.